Waheed9002/AR-Hiking-App/README.md

 ## Usage

-**Start a Hike:** Open the app and select the feature you want to use.
+- **Start a Hike:** Open the app and select the feature you want to use.

-**Wildlife Identification: **Use the AR camera feature to identify wildlife during your hike.
+- **Wildlife Identification**: Use the AR camera feature to identify wildlife during your hike.

-**Receive Alerts: **Get notified if a dangerous animal is detected in your vicinity.
+**Receive Alerts**: Get notified if a dangerous animal is detected in your vicinity.

-**Access Safety Tips:** View safety tips for hiking and dealing with wildlife encounters.
+**Access Safety Tips**: View safety tips for hiking and dealing with wildlife encounters.

 **Send SOS:** Use the SOS feature to send emergency messages and make calls.